5 Cougars Thanks….

 Set Marketing Goals

 Now that you have your product, your audience, your USP and your goals – who is going to actually do the work?
 Assigning people to be responsible for creating content and implementing the strategy is instrumental to launching a campaign.
-If Jenny doesn’t know that everyone is waiting on her for the images of last Saturdays catering event, how is today’s Instagram post going to get posted?
+As a result, if Jenny doesn’t know that everyone is waiting on her for the images of last Saturdays catering event, how is today’s Instagram post going to get posted?